 Does Poetry Support Python Standards for Dependency Management?

 Until version 2.0, Poetry maintained its own configuration format in tool.poetry.
 This approach reflected both Poetry’s established user base and its feature set that extended beyond standard packaging needs.
-However, Poetry 2.0’s adoption of the project section for pyproject.toml files marked a significant shift toward ecosystem-wide standardization.
+Poetry 2.0’s adoption of the project section for pyproject.toml files marked a shift toward ecosystem-wide standardization.

 Poetry now supports dual configuration approaches: